Cristiano Ronaldo Transfers to Juventus from Real Madrid for Reported £105M Fee

 Juventus have completed the signing of Real Madrid superstar Cristiano Ronaldo for a reported fee of £105 million.

-Real Madrid confirmed on Tuesday that they have agreed to sell the forward, with Sky Sports News reporting the fee being exchanged between the two sides.
+Real Madrid confirmed on Tuesday that they have agreed to sell the forward, with Sky Sports News reporting the fee that will be exchanged between the two sides.

-Ronaldo will seek to continue Juventus' ongoing streak of seven successive Scudetto triumphs.
+Ronaldo will seek to continue Juventus' ongoing streak of seven successive Scudetto triumphs in Serie A.

 BBC Sport reported in early July that Real were considering an £88 million bid Juve had submitted for the player, who arrived in Madrid from Manchester United for a then-world record £80 million in 2009.